Otterbein University operates on a semester basis. Refer to the on-line calendar for further calendar information.

 Of the courses transferred to Otterbein from all institutions combined, a maximum of 8 semester hours will be accepted from college courses graded on a pass/fail basis.

 Only those courses with grades of C- or better will be considered for transfer.
 Minimum grade requirements for individual academic departments may vary.
 The actual grades are not transferred and thus will not be included in the Otterbein grade point average.
+If a course was repeated at the previous institution, credit for only one course transfers.
+However, when we review the transcripts for admission to Otterbein, we will consider all course work the student has completed, including courses in which “D” or “F” grades were earned.
+If a student repeats a course at Otterbein after transfer credit has been posted, credit for the previously transferred couse will be removed.

 Prior to the beginning of the semester in which the student first enrolls, current official college transcripts from all institutions previously attended must be submitted to Otterbein for evaluation.
 Violation of this requirement will place the student in jeopardy of dismissal.
 Official evaluations are not completed until all official transcripts have been received.
 An official evaluation of transfer credit will be completed by the end of the student’s first term of attendance.